-HUD requires CDBG-DR grantees to convene at least one public hearing on the proposed action plan after it has published on its website to solicit public comment and before submittal of the action plan to HUD.
-HCD will provide a period of 30 calendar days for comments on the AP.
+HUD requires CDBG-DR grantees to convene at least one public hearing on the proposed Action Plan after it has been published on its website to solicit public comment and before submittal of the Action Plan to HUD.
+HCD provides a period of 30 calendar days for comments on the initial Action Plan and amendments.
 Directions for submitting comments will be included in the public hearing notice.
 Comments may be submitted to the Department via mail, email, or by telephone through the contact information provided on webpages on the Department's website, or by reaching out to the contact information provided in the public notice.

-HCD will ensure that there are no potential barriers that may limit or prohibit vulnerable populations or underserved communities and individuals affected by the disaster from providing public comment on the grantee's action plan or substantial amendment.
+HCD will ensure that there are no potential barriers that may limit or prohibit vulnerable populations or underserved communities and individuals affected by the disaster from providing public comment on the grantee's Action Plan or substantial amendment.
 HCD will take reasonable measures to increase coordination, communication, affirmative marketing, targeted outreach, and engagement with underserved communities and individuals, including persons with disabilities and persons with Limited English Proficiency (LEP).